Islamic banking and finance: Islamic laws on trading

 On the other hand, at least one Islamic scholar (Mohammed Hashim Kamali) finds "nothing inherently objectionable" in selling and using options, which like other kinds of trade is mubah (permissible) in fiqh, and "simply an extension of the basic liberty that the Quran has granted".
-And both Islamic finance practitioners and critics find benefit in at least some uses of derivatives and short selling – managing risk in times of financial trouble, improving market efficiency and employee productivity.
+Both Islamic finance practitioners and critics find benefit in at least some uses of derivatives and short selling – managing risk in times of financial trouble and improving market efficiency and employee productivity.

-At least some in the Islamic finance industry use derivatives and make short sales, and permissibility of this is a subject of "heated debate".
+At least some in the Islamic finance industry use derivatives and make short sales, and the permissibility of this is a subject of "heated debate".

 Global standards for trading Islamic profit-rate and currency swap derivatives were set in 2010 with the "Hedging Master Agreement" (see below).

 A "Shariah-certified" short-sale had been created by some Shariah-compliant hedge funds.
-However both have been criticized as un-Islamic.
+However, both have been criticized as un-Islamic.